kubemod/kubemod/README.md

 select: '$.spec.template.spec.containers[? isUndefined(@.securityContex)]'
 ```

-If we wanted to only patch the containers which have and empty `securityContex`, but leave the ones which have no `securityContex` defined, we would use the following `select`:
+If we wanted to only patch the containers which have an empty `securityContex`, but leave the ones which have no `securityContex` defined, we would use the following `select`:

 ```yaml
 select: '$.spec.template.spec.containers[? isDefined(@.securityContex) && isEmpty(@.securityContex)]'